EvansWinner/awesome-line-editors/README.md

 ## led 1

-This is the "led" that is written in Lisp and compiled to Lua.
+This is the *led* that is written in Lisp and compiled to Lua.
 There are entirely too many editors called "led" in the world.
 I am marking them with numbers.

 You can get it [here](https://sourceforge.net/projects/led-text-editor/).
 I successfully ran it using `lua led.lua FILE` on x64 Ubuntu Linux.

 ## led 2

-This is the "led" that is a re-implementation of the CP/M ED.COM editor.
+This is the *led* that is a re-implementation of the CP/M *ED.COM* editor.

-Sage Hendricks has a re-implementation if the CP/M ED.COM for \*nix systems called [led](https://github.com/sage-etcher/leaf-context-editor)&nbsp;![GitHub](img/github.png) (or "leaf context editor").
+Sage Hendricks has a re-implementation if the CP/M *ED.COM* for \*nix systems called [led](https://github.com/sage-etcher/leaf-context-editor)&nbsp;![GitHub](img/github.png) (or "leaf context editor").
 I have been able to build it on a couple of platforms, but either I don't know how to invoke it, or it doesn't work.
 It runs on x64 Ubuntu Linux, but I found the documentation wholly inscrutable.
-If you're a c hacker, please make it work and let me know how.
+If you're a C hacker, please make it work and let me know how.

 ## qed